Better Audits

 - Is the install path visible before architecture details?

-- Does the page use user language instead of maintainer language?
+- Does the page use user language and avoid maintainer language?

 - Are screenshots or rendered viewports available for visual judgment?

-- Does the final section strengthen trust instead of ending on defensive copy?
+- Does the final section strengthen trust and avoid defensive copy?

-For Ennodia itself, prefer mode: "parallel" and compare: true for this kind
+For Ennodia, use mode: "parallel" and compare: true for this type of review.

-of review.
-A single source-only answer is not enough for product-facing pages.
+A single source-only answer is not sufficient for product pages.

 Include Rendered Evidence

 Section titled “Include Rendered Evidence”Source-only review misses visual problems.
-Before asking Ennodia to judge a website, include desktop and mobile screenshots or ask a harness with browser access to inspect the rendered page.
+Before an Ennodia website review, include desktop and mobile screenshots.
+You can also use a harness with browser access to inspect the rendered page.

-Rendered evidence catches problems such as oversized logos, unbalanced hero spacing, text that feels too large or too small, delayed content, and accidental visual hierarchy.
+Rendered evidence can show oversized logos, unbalanced hero space, incorrect text size, delayed content, and accidental visual hierarchy.

 Ground Standards in Sources

-Agent Skills are the cautionary example: they are not an Ennodia-private prompt
+Agent Skills are one cautionary example.
+They are not an Ennodia-private prompt

-The bundled source-grounded-audit skill exists for this case.
-Install it into
+The bundled source-grounded-audit skill supports this case.
+Install it in the

-that skill when the answer depends on external docs.
+skill when the answer depends on external documentation.

 Good Prompt Shape